-Patellofemoral pain syndrome (PFPS) (“runner’s knee) is one of the most common causes of knee pain.
+Patellofemoral pain syndrome (PFPS), also known as “runner’s knee, is one of the most common causes of knee pain.
 The condition results from an imbalance between the muscles that help to guide your kneecap in it’s V-shaped groove at the end of your thigh bone.
 Repeatedly flexing and extending a misaligned kneecap leads to pain, swelling and eventually arthritis

 PFPS produces a dull pain behind the kneecap that is aggravated by prolonged walking, running, squatting, jumping, stair climbing or arising from a seated position.
 The pain is often worse when walking downhill or down stairs.
 Longstanding misalignment can cause damage to the cartilage, which results in popping, grinding or giving way.

 Conservative care, like the type provided in this office, is generally successful at

 relieving your symptoms.
 Initially, it is important for you to minimize activities that provoke your pain.
 Getting you back to normal as soon as possible is our number one goal.
 To do that, we will likely recommend one or more of the following: